axibase/atsd-use-cases/Expatriation/README.md

 ## Current Data

-Annual and quarterly data may be queried to return samples stored in [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) using an SQL emulator in the user interface.
+Annual and quarterly data may be queried to return samples stored in [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) using SQL Console in the user interface.

 ### Annual Data